 What is Kyber Network?

 Kyber Network’s primary use is to make it easy to swap different cryptocurrencies without the need for an exchange.
 For example, an ecommerce site could theoretically accept different types of cryptocurrency, then use Kyber to receive payment in their preferred cryptocurrency.
-Or a decentralized app that requires a specific token could tap the Kyber Network for a quick swap.Buy and sell Bitcoin and Ethereum instantly with Wealthsimple.
-Sign up to trade here.
+Or a decentralized app that requires a specific token could tap the Kyber Network for a quick swap.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Sign up and Trade here.

 To achieve this, Kyber uses “liquidity pools.”
 These pools are reserves of cryptocurrencies provided by investors, known as liquidity providers.
 By combining these funds, costs are reduced, making it possible for a user to get the cheapest exchange rate when switching between cryptocurrencies.
 When a user trades on Kyber Network, the network searches for the most competitive rate.
 This also removes the need for a centralized order book—a security risk—as the exchange rates are already determined by the reserves on the Network.

 Kyber Network has three different types of reserves: Price Feed Reserves, Automated Price Reserves and Bridge Reserves.
 Price Feed Reserves take data from other price sources, such as exchanges, to calculate exchange rates.
 These are for professional traders.
 Automated Price Reserves changes the price automatically based on the number of tokens someone’s exchanging and the size of the reserve.
 These are for big token holders.
 The final type of reserve are Bridge Reserves.
 These reserves are meant to bring liquidity from other liquidity providers, such as Uniswap.